!! Before anything: make sure you made a backup!

 Here we’ve got 3 post types: posts (used for books), book author and booklist.
 Image for every post type is stored in a separate custom field (book cover, author’s pic and book list image).
 We’ll obtain the list of images used for each CPT and combine them together to get a full list of good images.
 These are the images that we will preserve.

-Step 2: Delete images not used in WordPress
+Step 2: Delete images not used by WordPress installation

 So we’ve got the complete list of good images that are used on the website in variable $all_good_pictures